-Regional Schools Commissioners – About us
+Regional Schools Commissioners â€“ About us

 - deciding on applications to make significant changes to academies and free schools

+- offering support to maintained schools and academies judged to require improvement by Ofsted

+- deciding on the transfer of an academy from one trust to another

-Read more about RSCs’ responsibilities in the RSC decision making framework (PDF, 365KB, 12 pages).
+Read more about RSCs’ responsibilities in the RSC decision making framework (PDF, 271KB, 12 pages).

-The schools causing concern guidance explains in more detail the action that RSCs may take when maintained schools, academies, free schools or university technical colleges are underperforming.
+The schools causing concern guidance explains in more detail the action that RSCs may take when maintained schools and academies are underperforming.

 Who we are